AdobeDocs/journey-optimizer.de-DE/help/using/campaigns/create-campaign.md

    >[!NOTE]
    >
-   >In der Dropdown-Liste werden nur mit dem Marketingkampagnentyp kompatible Kanaloberflächen aufgelistet.
+   >In der Dropdown-Liste werden nur Kanaloberflächen aufgeführt, die mit dem Typ der Marketing-Kampagne kompatibel sind.

 <!--Only channel surfaces compatible with the campaign type (marketing or transactional) are listed in the drop-down list.-->